upidapi/declarr/README.md

 # declarr
-Declarative config for the *arr stack (currently sonarr, raddar, prowlarr, jellyseerr)
+Declarative config for the *arr stack (currently sonarr, raddar, lidarr, prowlarr, jellyseerr)

+> [!CAUTION]
+> Lidarr support is experimental and really new, expect buggs, and missing
+> features.

 The goal of this repository is to provide a relatively simple syncing engine that does as much as possible with as little code as possible.
 It is designed to